francescapunzetti/hyperbolic_patch/README.md

 Then all parameters are set and you can compile the script.

-All images to obtain the intermediate patches will be saved in the main folder, and will be overwrite if you decide to perform the program multiple times.
+All intermediate patches will be saved in the main folder, and will be overwrite if you decide to compile the script multiple times.

-Instead, the output hyperbolic patches will be saved in the folder `images` and labeled with the name of the initial image and enumerated.
+Instead, the final hyperbolic patches will be saved in the folder `images`, enumerated and labeled with the name of the input image.

 At the end the code will plot all the hyperbolic patches obtained: